HiSilicon: Semiconductor equipment export control by US

-The US government started to pressure ASML Holding not to sell new EUV machines to China in 2018.
+In 2018, the U.S. government started to pressure ASML not to sell new EUV (extreme ultraviolet) machines to China.

-In 2022, the US government was lobbying the Dutch government to bar ASML from selling older DUV (deep ultraviolet lithography) machines to China.
+In 2022, the U.S. government was lobbying the Dutch government to bar ASML from selling older DUV (deep ultraviolet) machines to China.
 These DUV machines are a generation behind of newer EUV models.

-Lam Research and Applied Materials have suspended sales and services to Chinese counterparts in 2022.
+In 2022, Lam Research and Applied Materials have suspended sales and services to Chinese counterparts.

-In late 2024, the US government expanded export control which will hit semiconductor toolmakers such as KLA Corporation, Lam Research and Applied Materials.
+In late 2024, the U.S. government expanded export control which will hit semiconductor toolmakers such as KLA Corporation, Lam Research and Applied Materials.

-China based SiCarrier is developing equipment to replace products from ASML Holding, Lam Research and Applied Materials.
+In 2025, China-based SiCarrier emerged as a discrete manufacturer replacing products from ASML, Lam Research and Applied Materials.

-In late May 2025, the US administration has told to Cadence Design Systems, Synopsys and Siemens EDA to stop supplying their products to China.
-The restrictions have encouraged the local EDA companies such as Empyrean Technology, Primarius and Semitronix to significantly grow market share.
+In late May 2025, the USA administration has told to Cadence Design Systems, Synopsys and Siemens EDA to stop supplying their products to China.
+The restrictions have encouraged the China-based EDA companies such as Empyrean Technology, Primarius and Semitronix to significantly grow market share.

-In September 2025, the SMIC (the largest foundry in China) has started testing the first domestically produced DUV lithography equipment (DUV is the previous generation before EUV).
+In September 2025, SMIC (the largest foundry in China) has started testing the first domestically produced DUV lithography equipment (DUV is the previous generation before EUV).
 This set of tools was developed by Shanghai Yuliangsheng Technology Co..
 The machine is designed for 28nm fabrication, although it can be used for 7nm and 5nm fabrication using multipatterning techniques.
 It is expected that the mass production of DUV machines will begin in 2027.

+In July 2026, Shanghai Aishengna Electronic Technology Group (having absorbed Shanghai Yuliangsheng Technology), a secretive Chinese state-backed company, has started mass producing DUV lithography machines: about one unit per month in 2026 and twice more in 2027.